gaumarjos/T1-P2-CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for making predictions on my final model is located in the 16th cell of the Ipython notebook.

 The model prediction is very accurate for each image, with all softmax probabilities for the "winning" choice above 0.999.
+Consequently, the probabilities all other signs are extremely low, in ther order of 1e-6 or lower.

 A bar chart example is shown below, but, being the probability so high, it doesn't represent much.

 ![my_sample_accuracy_bars](./writeup_images/my_sample_accuracy_bars.png)